Brickme/Sb/README.md

 unzip Sb.zip
 ls
 cd Sb
-nano Sb.py (Masukan email/psswd)
+nano Sb.py (Your email/psswd)
 python3 Sb.py
 _________________
-Copy and Paste link nya di line. click link liff nya agar bisa menggunakan fitur Template nya ,,
+Copy and Paste the link on the line. click the liff link so you can use the template feature ,,
 _________________
 Thank's to All mastah